impelevin/psp-shared/README.md

 Extend your `Eloquent\Model` from `IMPelevin\PSPShared\LTree\Models\LTreeModel`.

-Run this command to publish migration create a table used by Ltree:
+Run this command to publish migration create a table used by LTree:
 ```bash
 sail artisan vendor:publish --tag=psp-ltree-migrations
 ```